- Intellectual Autonomy in the Age of Dogma: Lessons from Nietzsche

 Nietzsche's Critique of Truth and Reality

 In On Truth and Lies in a Nonmoral Sense, Nietzsche argues that truth is not an objective reflection of reality but a "movable host of metaphors."
 For him, human cognition and language do not offer unmediated access to the world as it is; instead, they serve practical purposes, shaping perceptions to meet the needs of survival.
-What we call "truth" is a set of metaphors that, through repeated use and cultural acceptance, lose their metaphorical quality and become mistaken for objective reality.
+What we call "truth" is a set of analogies that, through repeated use and cultural acceptance, lose their metaphorical quality and become mistaken for objective actuality.

 Reflexivity in Nietzsche’s Philosophy

-Nietzsche’s argument that human knowledge is always mediated through language and metaphor implies that his claims are also shaped by these same forces.
+His argument that human knowledge is always mediated through language implies that his claims are also shaped by these same forces.
 His rejection of objective truth, therefore, cannot stand as an absolute truth in itself.
 Instead, his philosophy is contingent, another "movable host of metaphors" like the truths he deconstructs.
 This is where reflexivity becomes key: Nietzsche’s ideas must acknowledge their own limitations as part of the human condition.

 The Danger of Dogma and Nietzsche’s Followers